-A particularly interesting question is how to construct the "lowest energy" path connecting two modes.
-This path should look like the gray geodesiclike path of Figure 4.
+A particularly interesting question is that of how to construct the "lowest energy" path connecting two modes.
+This path should look like the red "geodesic-like" path of Figure 4.
 This object might form a sort of backbone along which ridges of the posterior probability might form.
-One possible way to seek such paths is to minimize the path integral along a smooth parametrized path from MAP point $\mathbf{M}A$ (belonging to mode A) to a distinct mode MAP point $\mathbf{M}B$ .
-For $\chi^2$ , we would use the full Bayes -ve log posterior, equation 5, or at least the varying pieces of it.
-Algorithms to generate such paths are described in Appendix A, with some examples.
+One possible way to seek such paths is minimise the path integral along a smooth parametrised path from MAP point \mathbf{M}A (belonging to mode A) to a distinct mode MAP point \mathbf{M}B .
+For χ^2 , we would use the full Bayes -ve log posterior, equation (5), or at least the varying pieces of it.